luziandrade/milestone_project_mytravels/README.md

 ### Acknowledgements

-The parallax effect was found https://www.w3schools.com/howto/howto_css_parallax.asp The Lightbox effect was found https://demo.tutorialzine.com/2017/02/freebie-4-bootstrap-gallery-templates/#grid
+The parallax effect was found [here](https://www.w3schools.com/howto/howto_css_parallax.asp)
+The Lightbox effect was found [here](https://demo.tutorialzine.com/2017/02/freebie-4-bootstrap-gallery-templates/#grid)
-Hamburger navegation bar was found here https://getbootstrap.com/docs/4.0/components/navbar/
+Hamburger navegation bar was found [here](https://getbootstrap.com/docs/4.0/components/navbar/)

 #### This is for educational use only.